act-rules/act-rules.github.io/pages/examples/target-is-visible-exuqdg.md

 name: Target is visible
 rule_type: definition-test
 description: |
-  This rule test the "visible" definition
+  This rule tests the "visible" definition
 input_aspects:
   - CSS styling
   - DOM Tree
 acknowledgments:
   authors:
     - Jean-Yves Moyen
+  assets:
+    - The text of the examples is excerpt from the lyrics of the song "I'm the invisible man" (written by Brian May / Freddie Mercury / John Deacon / Roger Taylor).
 ---

 ## Applicability